 There are many ways to say "I" in Japanese.
 Some of these words are not as common and others are hopelessly outdated.
 We will go over the most common ones that are in use today.
 The usages of all the different words for "I" is separated into two categories: gender and politeness.
 In other words, there are words that are usually used by males and words that are usually only used by females and they all depend on the social context.

 Before going into this: a note about the word 「私」.
 The official reading of the kanji is 「わたくし」.
-This is the reading you is used in a formal context (for example, a speech by the president of a company).
+This is the reading you use in a formal context (for example, a speech by the president of a company).
 This reading will probably be accompanied with honorific and humble forms, which we will cover later.
 In all other situations, it is usually read as 「わたし」.
 This is the most generic reference to "I" in terms of politeness and gender; therefore it is usually one of the first words taught to students of Japanese.

 Here is a list of the most common words for "I" and how they are used: